cletusdotpy/pando-web-form/README.md

 While not currently live, this project tested my skills in HTML, CSS, JS, PHP, and Linux Command Line.
-This project also taught me a good bit regarding networking and hosting, as I was able to host this webapp on my personal domain while testing.
+This project also taught me a good bit regarding networking and hosting, as I was able to host this webapp on my personal domain for remote testing.